Web Fraud Attacks Against LLM-Driven Multi-Agent Systems: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item We reveal the novel vulnerability of MAS in identifying and processing malicious web links, pointing out that it is a critical problem due to the irresistible trend for agents to visit websites. \item We propose Web fraud attacks, a new type of threat that can disguise malicious links as benign.
-Web fraud attacks have the least requirements for the attackers' capabilities, being able to be conducted using a single low-privilege agent. \item We conduct extensive experiments, demonstrating that Web fraud attacks have significant success rates in the face of different defenses, models, MAS architectures, and platforms. \end{itemize}
+The contributions of this paper are as follows: \begin{itemize}[leftmargin=*, nolistsep] \item We uncover a novel vulnerability in MAS related to Web link processing, highlighting its criticality as agents increasingly interact with Web resources. \item We introduce 12 attack variants that leverage URL structural manipulation for deception.
+They do not need complex prompt engineering, lowering the attack difficulty significantly. \item We conduct extensive experiments, demonstrating that Web fraud attacks have significant success rates in the face of different defenses, models, and MAS architectures.
+We also analyze the deeper reasons that can inspire future studies. \end{itemize}